micmejia/bible-dump/AMPC/1 Kings/1 Kgs 8.md

-When Your people Israel are struck down before the enemy because they have sinned against You, and they turn again to You, confess Your [^b]name (Your revelation of Yourself), and pray, beseeching You in this house,
+When Your people Israel are struck down before the enemy because they have sinned against You, and they turn again to You, confess Your name (Your revelation of Yourself), and pray, beseeching You in this house,